Juan Pablo Montoya: CART and first Indianapolis 500 win

-He made his Championship Auto Racing Teams (CART) debut in 1999 for Chip Ganassi Racing (CGR) on a three-year contract after Williams signed double CART champion Alex Zanardi from CGR to drive for them instead of Montoya because Williams wanted a more experienced driver and thought Montoya needed more development.
+Montoya made his Championship Auto Racing Teams (CART) debut in 1999 for Chip Ganassi Racing (CGR) on a three-year contract after Williams signed double CART champion Alex Zanardi from CGR to drive for them instead of Montoya.
+Williams wanted a more experienced driver and thought Montoya needed more development.
 Montoya could not drive for the Jordan, Stewart, Minardi and Sauber teams because he was under contract to Williams, but Frank Williams enabled CGR owner Chip Ganassi and team manager Mo Nunn to sign him.

-He drove the No. 4 Reynard 99I-Honda car, and was advised on oval track racing by Ganassi, Nunn and teammate Jimmy Vasser.
+Montoya drove the No. 4 Reynard 99I-Honda car, and was advised on oval track racing by Ganassi, Nunn and teammate Jimmy Vasser.
 Montoya won his first CART race, the Toyota Grand Prix of Long Beach, in the season's third round.
 He then won the Bosch Spark Plug Grand Prix at Nazareth Speedway from pole position, leading a race-high 210 laps to take the championship lead from Greg Moore, and became the first rookie to win three successive races after leading 93 laps in the Rio 200.
 Montoya later took two pole positions and a top-three finish at Portland International Raceway due to a penalty and fuel strategy.

 Montoya then won the Grand Prix of Cleveland at Burke Lakefront Airport from pole position, but reliability issues and accidents over the next four races lost him the championship lead to Dario Franchitti.
 He won the next three races at Mid-Ohio, Chicago and Vancouver to retake the championship lead, but two more accidents and Franchitti's better performance over the next three events put him nine points behind going into the season-ending Marlboro 500 at California Speedway.
 He finished fourth and Franchitti tenth, finishing the season with the same number of points as Franchitti (212) but winning the championship, with seven victories to Franchitti's three.
-Montoya became CART's youngest champion, the second rookie champion after Nigel Mansell and was Rookie of the Year.
+Montoya became CART's youngest champion and the second rookie champion after Nigel Mansell.
+He was also named the Rookie of the Year.